OpenFn/docs/docs/devtools/home.md

 ## Pre-Requisites

-1. [Node](https://nodejs.org/en/download/) is required to run jobs and use many of the scripts in Devtools.
+1. [Node](https://nodejs.org/en/download/) is required to run jobs and use many of the scripts in Devtools (e.g., `npm run build` is required after changes to adaptors).

-2. [Make](http://www.gnu.org/software/make/) is used so that our modern (es9)
-   JavaScript can be run on older Node runtimes.
-To install it and other build tools, you might run `sudo apt-get install build-essential`.

-3. A basic working knowledge of NodeJs, promises and asynchronous functions is essential for writing adaptors.
+2. A basic working knowledge of NodeJs, promises and asynchronous functions is essential for writing adaptors.

 ## Scripts